turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 * Explore the repository to see what's going on in the code
 * What pieces of code might you use to complete iterations, and what pieces will you have to create?
-* All of your work will take place in `main.js` - you will not need to change any other files.
+* All of your JavaScript will be written in `domUpdates.js` - you will not need to change any other files.

 ## Day 1 Deliverables